+2.18.6 Whether AMS data is being used for monitoring purpose and details thereof.

+Yes

-- 2.18.7 In case, AMS has not been rolled out, the reasons there for may be indicated alongwith the time lines by which it would be rolled out.
-Not applicable - 2.19 Details of Evaluation studies conducted by State/UT and summary of its findings.
+2.18.7 In case, AMS has not been rolled out, the reasons there for may be indicated alongwith the time lines by which it would be rolled out.

+2.19 Details of Evaluation studies conducted by State/UT and summary of its findings.

 The Evaluation study of the MDM Scheme at State level is under process through Director General Evaluation and Statistics of the State .
-The findings of the evaluation study shall be shared with MHRD,GoI as and when received. - 2.20 Write up on best/ innovative practices followed in the State alongwith some high resolution photographs of these best / innovative practices.
+The findings of the evaluation study shall be shared with MHRD, GoI as and when received.

+2.20 Write up on best/ innovative practices followed in the State along with some high resolution photographs of these best / innovative practices.